w3c/wai-dynamic-planning/source/initiate/learn_the_basics.html.erb.md

 ---

 {:.introduction}
 The more you understand accessibility, the more effectively it can be implemented and promoted in your organization.
-If you want to deepen your own understanding of web accessibility issues in order to be a more effective advocate, here are some suggested supporting activities:
+If you want to deepen your own understanding of web accessibility issues in order to be a more effective advocate, here are some suggestions:

-*	Introductory articles and videos;
+*	Research introductory articles and videos;
-*	Asking colleagues, friends, and family members with disabilities;
+*	Talk with colleagues, friends, and family members with disabilities;
-*	Training appropriate for your particular role;
+*	Find training appropriate for your particular role;
-* Disability organizations offering training or information services.
+* Seek information or training from disability organizations;
+* Set up assistive technology demonstrations.

 First-hand experience of how people with disabilities use the web can be enlightening and inspiring.
 This can help convince others of the need for web accessibility.